taufik-nurrohman/pattern/README.md

 ### x

-List of regular expression character(s) to escape.
+List of regular expression characters to escape.